 Jeff was born in Warrenton, VA where he grew up in a family of outdoorsmen and athletes.
 His grandfather was head of the CCC Baseball organization a youth baseball program for over 35 years.
 Jeff grew up playing baseball in the Fauquier, Manassas, and Loudoun County areas.
 Jeff went on to play collegiate baseball at Bridgewater College, where he received his Bachelor in Health and Exercise Science in 2005.
 Jeff’s sports experience and education started his strong interest in sports related injuries and treatment.

 After becoming a board certified Athletic Trainer in 2008, he began his career as the Head Athletic Trainer at Briar Woods High School.
-He has been the Head Athletic Trainer there for the last 11 years.
+He has been the Head Athletic Trainer there for the last 13 years.
 During his tenure at the school he has worked with 14 state champinoship teams since 2008.
 He has also worked with a number of athletes who have continued on to a number of Division I athletic scholarships and two athletes who have continued on to the NFL.
 His joy in working with high school athletes in helping them come back from injuries and watching them grow into adults and continue to succeed on and off the field.
 In 2014, Jeff completed his Physical Therapy Assistant degree from Kent State University - Ashtabula and became a licensed Physical Therapy Assistant in August, 2014 adding to his vast knowledge of sports medicine and injuries associated with active individuals.
 Jeff has various treatment approaches and incorporates Hawkgrips (IASTM) tools, cupping, blood flow restriction training (BFR), spinal and joint manipulations as well as his SFMA, Straincounter strain, and DNS certifications.

 In his spare time Jeff enjoys tournament bass fishing, hunting, covering athletic events and spending time with his wife, two sons, and his lab, Jesse.